gomorpheus/morpheus-docs/installation/storage/amazon-efs.rst

 Create Amazon EFS (CLI)
 ^^^^^^^^^^^^^^^^^^^^^^^

-If you are familiar with using the AWS CLI, you can run the following commands to more easily create the broker, instead of using the UI.
+If you are familiar with using the AWS CLI, you can run the following commands to more easily create the file system, instead of using the UI.

 #.
 Install the AWS CLI following the documentation: